-An alternative proposal: In sum, in order for formal banking and investment to be gendersensitive and effective in terms of local development, a different kind of financial infrastructure is needed - one that is committed to the community, has accessible interest rates and operating procedures, and includes support services that go beyond assessing financial feasibility.
-Likewise, we must transform our notion of productivity to include other activities which contribute to well-being, empowerment and/or personal and collective autonomy.
+An alternative proposal: In sum, in order for formal banking and investment be gender-sensitive and effective in terms of local development, a different kind of financial infrastructure is needed one that is committed to the community, has accessible interest rates and operating procedures, and includes support services that go beyond assessing financial feasibility.
+Likewise, we must transform our notion of productivity to include other activities which contribute to well-being, empowerment and/or personal collective and autonomy.

-The guiding principle behind such initiatives - that is, if we would like to promote a holistic and sustainable model of local development - should be social equality, not just market efficiency.
+The guiding principle behind such initiatives that is, if we would like to promote a holistic and sustainable model of local development - should be social equality, not just market efficiency.
 Formal banking of remittances should be a complement to - not a private substitute for - public policies promoting development and equality.
-These policies should be directed toward human development, which involves expanding people's capacity to enjoy the right to education, health, decent work, and improved infrastructure.
+These policies should be directed toward